-- 2.2.4 The 2011 Localism Act introduced a new set of tools to help neighbourhoods to come together and shape the future of their local areas.
-The first of these tools is a neighbourhood plan.
+2.2.4 The 2011 Localism Act introduced a new set of tools to help neighbourhoods to come together and shape the future of their local areas.
+One of these tools is a neighbourhood plan.
 Neighbourhood Planning enables Town and Parish Councils or Neighbourhood Forums to prepare, with the community, a formal planning document for their area.
-It allows local people to take a proactive role in shaping the future of the areas in which they live and greater ownership of the plans and policies for development that affect their local area. - 2.2.5 A second tool is a Neighbourhood Development Order which allows neighbourhoods to grant permission for certain types of development within in their area, without having to apply for planning permission from the District Council. - 2.2.6 Within the Eden District there are 13 parishes designated as a Neighbourhood Planning Area which is the first step in the process and enables a parish or a designated area to produce their own neighbourhood plan or development orders.
-See appendix A for the full list.
+See appendix A for further information.